 Oracle recognizes that specific types of Marketing Information that do not directly identify an individual may be considered personal information in different parts of the world or when combined with other information.
 In such cases, Oracle treats this information as personal information.

 The Oracle Marketing Cloud and Oracle Data Cloud services and our customers, data providers and partners use a variety of technologies to collect Marketing Information, including via "cookies", "pixel tags”, HTTP headers (or other communication protocols), and mobile signals and identifiers.
 Oracle does not use flash cookies or other locally stored objects (LSO) that may be used to circumvent consumer opt-out choices.

 Cookies are small text files that contain a string of characters and uniquely identify a browser.
 They are sent to a computer by website operators or third parties.
 Most browsers are initially set up to accept cookies.
 You may, however, be able to change your browser settings to cause your browser to refuse third-party cookies or to indicate when a third-party cookie is being sent.
 Check your browser's "Help" files to learn more about handling cookies on your browser.
-Oracle cookies used for interest-based advertising are configured to expire within six months of the date of the last activity associated with the cookie.

 Pixel tags are small strings of code that provide a method for delivering a graphic image on a webpage or other document.
 Pixel tags allow the operator of the webpage or other document, or a third party who serves the pixel tag, to set, read, and modify cookies on, and to transfer other data to, the browser used to view the webpage or other document.
 Pixel tags may also be used to obtain information about the computer being used to view that webpage or other document, including the IP address of the computer that the tag is sent to, the time it was sent, the user's operating system and browser type, and other similar information (commonly known as the User Agent String).